Rewriting systems, plain groups, and geodetic graphs: Plain groups, blocks and embedded circuits

 $3.\Rightarrow 2.$: Suppose that $G$ is a plain group.
 Then $G$ is a free product of $m$ finite groups $G_1, \dots, G_m$ and $n$ copies of the infinite cyclic group $C_1, \dots, C_n$.
 Let $\Sigma$ be a set comprising each nontrivial element of each finite factor $G_i$, and one generator $a_i$ and its inverse $A_i$ for each infinite cyclic factor $C_i$.
 In the Cayley graph $\Gamma = \Gamma(G, \Sigma)$, the only blocks containing the identity element $e_G$ are the subgraphs induced by $\Gamma(G_i, G_i\setminus\{e_{G_i}\})$ for $1\leq i\leq m$ (and these are complete graphs), and subgraphs induced by $(e_G, a_i)$ for $1 \leq i \leq n$.
 Thus all blocks containing $e_G$ have diameter 1.
 Since $\Gamma$ is vertex-transitive, all blocks in $\Gamma$ have diameter one (and hence all blocks in $\Gamma$ have diameter at most $s$).

 $2.\Rightarrow 3.$: Suppose that $G$ admits a finite generating set $\Sigma$ such that in the associated Cayley graph $\Gamma=\Gamma(G,\Sigma)$ all blocks have diameter at most $s$.
 Let $T$ denote the block-cut tree of $\Gamma$, as described in Section~\ref{sec:GraphTheory}.
 The natural left-action of $G$ on $\Gamma$ induces a left-action of $G$ on $T$.
 Since the action of $G$ on $\Gamma$ is vertex transitive, the action of $G$ on $T$ is transitive on the set of type I vertices and there are finitely many orbits of type II vertices.
-It follows that the action of $G$ on $T$ is geometric.
+It follows that the action of $G$ on $T$ is cocompact.
 In the action of $G$ on $\Gamma$, vertices have trivial stabilisers.
-It follows that in the action of $G$ on $T$, type I vertices have trivial stabilisers, type II vertices have finite stabilisers (because blocks in $\Gamma$ comprise finitely many vertices), and edge stabilisers are trivial.
-Since $G$ acts geometrically on $T$, a locally-finite tree, with finite vertex stabilisers and trivial edges stabilisers, $G$ is a plain group. \end{proof}
+It follows that in the action of $G$ on $T$, type I vertices have trivial stabilisers, type II vertices have finite stabilisers (because blocks in $\Gamma$ comprise finitely many vertices), edges are not inverted (each edge includes a type I and type II vertex which cannot be interchanged) and edge stabilisers are trivial.
+Since $G$ acts on $T$, a locally-finite tree, with finite vertex stabilisers, trivial edges stabilisers and no edge inversions, by \cite[Theorem 13]{Trees} $G$ is a plain group. \end{proof}

 If a rewriting system $(\Sigma, T)$ presents a group $G$, then properties of the rewriting system determine properties of the Cayley graph $\Gamma = \Gamma(G, \Sigma)$.

 \begin{lemma} Let $(\Sigma, T)$ be a finite convergent length-reducing rewriting system such that $\Sigma = \Sigma^{-1}$ and $(\Sigma, T)$ presents a group $G$.
 Let $\Gamma$ denote the undirected Cayley graph of $\Gamma$ with respect to $\Sigma$.
 Then \begin{enumerate} \item $\Gamma$ is geodetic; \item If $u_0, u_1,\dots, u_{m-1},u_m=u_0$ is an \iec\ in $\Gamma$ of length $m>2$, then $m = 2n+1$ for some positive integer $n$ and $(x_1 \dots x_{n+1}, x_m^{-1}\dots x_{n+2}^{-1} ) \in T$ where $x_i=_Gu_{i-1}^{-1}u_i\in\Sigma$ for $1\leq i\leq m$.